This article is presented by

 - Empowerment works as long as we respect the structure in place.
 Agency works as long as there is a will.

 For more information on the subject, I wrote an article entitled Empowerment Is Not Enough, Go For Agency Instead.
-And as a bonus, I include here the infograhic I created for the comparison above.

 A culture of intention-based leadership and leader-leader relationships